-My grandma's Southern Classic Sweet Potato Casserole has been a family favorite for over 70 years!
-This recipe has stood the test of time and has been a staple at every single Thanksgiving my entire life.
+My grandma's Southern Classic Sweet Potato Casserole with pecans has been a family favorite for over 70 years!
+This recipe has stood the test of time and has been a staple at every single Thanksgiving celebration my entire life.
 The pecan topping is crisp and sweet while the sweet potato filling is smooth and creamy!

-Ever since then this recipe has been made every single Thanksgiving with little deviation.
+Ever since then this sweet potato casserole with pecans recipe has been made every single Thanksgiving with little deviation.
 My Great Grandma passed away many years ago, but a piece of her lives on through this dish.
 My great grandma taught it to her daughter, who then taught her daughter who then taught me.
 I love that I get to carry on the tradition and share it with my family.

-A basic large pot
+- A basic large pot

-A 13×9 baking dish
+- A 13x9 baking dish

-A bowl (any bowl is cool)
+- A bowl (any bowl is cool)

 Some nice extras to have: